TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 If there is no match or multiple possible matches, Navisworks behaves as if the instance was deleted in the updated design file.
 A common symptom of a failure to match instances can be seen in Clash Detective.
 You load an NWF and see lots of existing clashes have been marked as resolved (because one or both of the objects apparently no longer exist).
 Then an identical set of "new" clashes appear when you rerun the clash test.

-There are lots of reasons why matching might fail
+There are lots of reasons why matching might fail.
-* You're using a file format that doesn't have meaningful ids.
+* You're using a design file format that doesn't have meaningful ids.
 That can lead to lots of ambiguous matches.
-* You're using a file format that doesn't have stable ids.
-Many CAD applications create a completely new set of UUIDs each time they publish a model as a DWF.
+* You're using a design file format that doesn't have stable ids.
+For example, some CAD applications create a completely new set of UUIDs each time they publish a model as a DWF or IFC.
 * Third party extensions that delete and recreate CAD system objects on each edit, resulting in new ids.
 Particularly common in the AutoCAD ecosystem.
 * User inadvertently creates duplicate objects all with the same position, properties and geometry.